 The foregoing are not available on Council's website, however this information may be made available either by informal release or via an access application in accordance with Sections 7-9 of the GIPA Act, unless there is an overriding public interest against disclosure of the information as outlined in Section 14 of the GIPA Act.
-Members of the public who require an informal release or an access application can do so by contacting Council on 49880255.
+Members of the public who require an informal application or a formal access application can do so by contacting Council on 49880255.